TUT-ARG/DCASE2016-baseline-system-python/README.md

 `classifier_parameters->gmm->n_components: 8`
 : Number of Gaussians used in the modeling.

+In order to add new classifiers to the system, add parameters under classifier_parameters with new tag.
+Set `classifier->method` and add appropriate code where `classifier_method` variable is used system block API (look into `do_system_training` and `do_system_testing` methods).
+In addition to this, one might want to modify filename methods (`get_model_filename` and `get_result_filename`) to allow multiple classifier methods co-exist in the system.

 **Detector**

 This section contains the sound event detection related parameters.